Please read the instructions and trope description on the main page before posting.

 Doom also has no tolerance for racism.
-In the mini-series Emperor Doom, when he finally succeeds in taking over the world, one of the first things he does is end apartheid in South Africa.
+In the graphic novel Emperor Doom, when he finally succeeds in taking over the world, one of the first things he does is end apartheid in South Africa.

 In the original Alien vs. Predator comic miniseries that kicked the crossover off, the clan leader kills one of the younger hunters when he sees a child's skull in the other's trophy bag.
 That is part of the Predators' code—only those who can defend themselves, otherwise it's not sporting.

 In one issue of Simpsons Comics, Mr. Burns tricks Homer into starring in a deadly gameshow.
 While Homer struggles to get through a maze full of traps, Burns sits in a control room pondering what to throw at him.
 We're shown some very dangerous and downright cruel things... but he draws the line at making Homer listen to James Cameron's infamous Oscar acceptance speech on a continuous loop, as he's "still a human being".

 Marvel MAX Bullseye is one of the few people you wouldn't expect to have standards, seeing as he's done many horrifying things over the course of his self-titled arc in Punisher MAX, even the deaths of four different families in just a week, consisting of a wife, a son and daughter, slaughtered to reenact the death of Frank Castle's family, so he could feel how Frank feels..
 But he, of all people, is not a fan of smoking.